adrianurdar/100DaysOfCode-Bootcamp/Day-017/readme.md

 # Quiz
-## Day 16 - Intermediate - \#100DaysOfCode
+## Day 17 - Intermediate - \#100DaysOfCode

-*As a user, I want to play a quix game so that I can test my knowledge.*
+*As a user, I want to play a quiz game so that I can test my knowledge.*

 **To do:**
 * Implement a quiz